Dare-marvel/Design-And-Analysis-Of-Algorithms--DAA--/EXPERIMENTS/All Types of Matrix Multiplication/PROGRAMS/LinearMatMult.md

     return C;
 }

-void Init(int **mat, int r, int c)
+// Function to initialize a matrix with given dimensions to 0 void Init(int **mat, int r, int c)
 {
     for (int i = 0; i < r; i++)